-PwC owns up to Oscars flub
+PwC: 'We failed the Academy' in best picture mess up

 The tweet is viewable in a cached page on Google.

-The social media post came just minutes before Dunaway and Beatty were inadvertently given the envelope containing the already announced best actress results -- a move that led to the now infamous gaffe.
+The social media post came just minutes before Dunaway and Beatty were inadvertently given the envelope containing the already announced best actress results.

-Cullinan has not responded to CNN's request for comment.
+Cullinan has not responded to CNN's request for comment as of Monday evening.

-The firm quickly apologized and said they were "investigating how this could have happened."
+PwC quickly apologized on Sunday night and said they were "investigating how this could have happened."

-PwC has been the Oscars accounting firm for more than 80 years.
+In the history of the Oscars, only one similar event has taken place.

-In that time, only one similar event has taken place.
 Back in 1964, Sammy Davis Jr. was handed the wrong envelope when presenting the best musical score (adaptation or treatment) category and accidentally announced the winner for original musical score.

 He corrected himself on stage after he was told he announced a winner who was not nominated in the category he was supposed to be presenting.